rutujap13/AGender/README.md

 Age and Gender Detection using Python

 ### Description
-Age and Gender detection using OpenCV, Keras, Tensorflow and Wiki-crop dataset.
+Age and Gender detection using OpenCV, Keras, Tensorflow and Wiki-crop dataset and imbd dataset.
 OpenCV is used to detect face,crop and to grayscale image.
 Haar-cascade frontal face classifier is used to detect face for complex image.\
 A custom Convolutional Neural Network is used in this purpose.
 Any CNN will work.
 The CNN implementation is on **CNN.py**.
 Dataset preprocessing and cleaning is done on **Dataset.py**.\